apollographql/apollo-server/docs/source/performance/caching.md

 When Apollo Server resolves an operation, it calculates the result's correct cache behavior based on the [_most restrictive_ settings](#calculating-cache-behavior) among the result's fields.
 You can then use this calculation to support any form of cache implementation you want, such as by providing it to your CDN via a `Cache-Control` header.

-You can define field-level cache settings [statically in your schema definition](#in-your-schema-static) (as shown above) or [dynamically in your resolvers](#in-your-resolvers-dynamic).

 ## Setting cache hints

+You can define field-level cache hints [statically](#in-your-schema-static)  in your schema definition or [dynamically](#in-your-resolvers-dynamic) in your resolvers (or both).

-When caching operation results, it's important to understand:
+Note that when setting cache hints, it's important to understand:

 * Which fields of your schema can be cached safely
 * How long a cached value should remain valid